 Let’s go to the email again and hear it from Zach, my buddy.

 “Mom always felt the need to feed her kids’ friends, especially when she learned about their eating habits.
 You were a top priority as the after school/dinner refugee as the Cookie Crisp, Chef Boyardee, Campbell soup diet horrified her…by the way, when you get a chance look through some high school pictures, you were a freaking twig.
 Hats off to you for playing D1 baseball because the canned food aisle didn’t do you any favors.
 You’ve come a long way.”

-Yeah could have done without the jab, but my point is made.
+Yeah could have done without the jab, Z, but you made my point.

 I was 135 pounds as I entered college and had never seriously lifted weights or really understood the concept of protein.
 My #CarbsAreLife diet left me literally starving for growth and muscle.
 My body was ready to soak up nutrients and explode, I just didn’t know it until…

 2000 – 2004: THE “HOLY SHIT I CAN EAT THIS FOR FREE?”
 YEARS

 “Hey, nerd.
 Go get me some damn water.”

 I was bracing to hear this repeatedly for my entire Freshmen season, however something happened and it happened quickly.